CGCookie/retopoflow/docs/v4/general.md

 Any mesh object that is visible and not the active retopolgoy object is considered a source object.
 This means that you can hide or move objects to different scenes to change which source objects will be retopologized.

-You can also mark objects as non-selectable in the Outliner and in Retopoflow's Options menu (far right in the tool header) choose Exclude Non-Selectable to keep those objects visible but not acting as sources.
+To keep objects visible but not acting as sources, mark objects as non-selectable in the Outliner and, in Retopoflow's Options menu (far right in the tool header), choose Exclude Non-Selectable.

+Or, you can also mark a specific object or collection as the designated source.

 ## Selection